 The detail given within this statement represents a clear approach to ensuring that appropriate governance arrangements are in place for Staffordshire Police.
 The Force has undertaken and continues to progress a challenging programme of transformational change, the delivery of which requires robust governance.
-The force's decision making and scrutiny arrangements ensure the robust monitoring and review of external recommendations, ongoing continuous improvement and transformational change.
-The force continues to value the independent views of others, and where a need to improve is identified the force will act quickly to address these.
+The force's decision making and assurance arrangements ensure robust monitoring and review of external recommendations, ongoing continuous improvement and transformational change.
+The force values the independent views of others, and where a need to improve is identified, acts quickly to address these.